RyanPelletier/Midland-Meetups/README.md

   deployment's "Who has access" is set to "Anyone," not "Anyone with a Google account."
 Also confirm you're using the newest deployment's URL after any script edits.
-- **A new event/memory you added directly in the Sheet isn't showing** — check its `approved` column is `TRUE`, and for events, that the date falls within the next 7 days.
+- **A new event/memory/profile you added directly in the Sheet isn't showing** — check its `approved` column is `TRUE`, and for events, that the date falls within the next 7 days.
+- **Notification emails aren't arriving** — check spam, confirm `ORGANIZER_EMAIL` in `Code.gs` is correct, and make sure you re-authorized the script (see "Email notifications" above) after this feature was added.

 ## Customizing